OfficeDev/VBA-content/VBA/Publisher-VBA/articles/paragraphformat-listbullettext-property-publisher.md

 ## Example

 This example tests to see if the list type is a bulleted list.
-If it is, a test is made to see that the list bullet text is set to "*".
-If it is not, the  **SetListType** method is called and passed **pbListTypeBullet** as the pbListType parameter and "*" as the BulletText parameter.
+If it is, a test is made to see that the list bullet text is set to "<em>".
+If it is not, the  **SetListType</em>* method is called and passed <strong>pbListTypeBullet</strong> as the pbListType parameter and "*" as the BulletText parameter.

 ```vb
 Dim objParaForm As ParagraphFormat

 Set objParaForm = ActiveDocument.Pages(1).Shapes(1) _
 .TextFrame.TextRange.ParagraphFormat

 With objParaForm
  If .ListType = pbListTypeBullet Then
  If Not .ListBulletText = "*" Then